AgustinLema/algorithms/README.md

 - Write a linked list and a double linked list

+## 17th pomodoro

+- Implement a queue and a stack using a single linked list

 ## Backlog

-- Write a linked list and a double linked list.
-Implement insert relative to another element and at beginning.
-- Implement a queue and a stack using a single linked list
 - Write a tree with linked elements and a recursive procedure to print all elements
 - Write an algorithm that prints all elements of a tree using a non-recursive algorithm and a stack.
 Then write it with only constant space.
 - Write a hashmap using a linked list